okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 Like Policies, Rules have a priority that govern the order that they are considered during evaluation.
 The highest priority Rule has a `priority` of 1.
 For example, if a particular Policy had two Rules:

-- Rule A has priority 1 and applies to RADIUS VPN scenarios.
+- Rule A has priority 1 and applies to LDAP API scenarios.
 - Rule B has priority 2 and applies to ANYWHERE (network connection) scenarios.

-If a request came in from the Radius endpoint, the action in Rule A is taken, and Rule B isn't evaluated.
+If a request came in from the LDAP endpoint, the action in Rule A is taken, and Rule B isn't evaluated.
 This occurs because even though requests coming from anywhere  match the ANYWHERE location condition of Rule B, Rule A has higher priority and is evaluated first.

 ### Rules message example (Password Policy)